 Update Your Software, Hardware, and Plugins

-The most significant tip of the bunch may be this.
-As obsolete software is a very popular weakness hackers can target, it is essential you keep your software current.
+The most significant tip of the bunch maybe this.
+As obsolete software is a very popular weakness hacker can target, it is essential you keep your software current.
 Generally, to manage upgrades with your operating system and server applications, you would need to guarantee that your CMS and CMS add-ons (themes, extensions, etc.) are upgraded whilst keeping your web host responsible.